Subscribe

 Coat type Brushes needed How often?
 Common breeds

-Smooth, short coat Rubber brush, bristle brush, chamois cloth Once a week Chihuahua, boxer, basset hound
+Smooth, short coat Rubber brush, bristle brush, boar brush Once a week Chihuahua, Boxer, Basset hound

-Long hair Slicker brush, bristle brush, may need to clip hair Every day Collie, Afghan hound
+Long hair Slicker brush, Bristle brush Every day Collie, Afghan hound

 4. Make a monthly bath routine